-Protectorate, or) of) is expedient]: [Or Whereas the said A.B. belongs to a class of persons who, under the law of the said Colony (or Protectorate, or) are subject to removal under the Colonial Prisoners' Removal Act, 1884]: Now I do hereby in pursuance of the Colonial Prisoners' Removal Act, 1884, with the concurrence of the Government of the said Colony (or Protectorate, or Given under the hand of the undersigned, one of His Majesty's Principal Secretaries of State this VIII.
-NOTIFICATION OF CONCURRENCE IN ORDER OF REMOVAL OF A CRIMINAL LUNATIC COLONIAL PRISONERS' REMOVAL ACT, 1884 Whereas an Order has been made under the Colonial Prisoners' Removal Act, 1884, by one of His Majesty's Principal Secretaries of State for the removal of A.B., a criminal lunatic now in custody in the Colony (or Protectorate or) of Now I, the Governor (or Lieutenant-Governor, or Officer Administering the Government) of the Colony (or Protectorate, or) of with the advice of the Executive Council of the said Colony (or Protectorate, or) hereby concur in the said Order of Removal.
-As witness my hand this day of 20 IX.
-WARRANT FOR REMOVAL OF CRIMINAL LUNATIC COLONIAL PRISONERS' REMOVAL ACT, 1884 To C.D. the keeper of Lunatic Asylum, and to E.F., and G.H.
+Protectorate, or) of) is expedient]: [Or Whereas the said A.B. belongs to a class of persons who, under the law of the said Colony (or Protectorate, or) are subject to removal under the Colonial Prisoners' Removal Act, 1884]: Now I do hereby in pursuance of the Colonial Prisoners' Removal Act, 1884, with the concurrence of the Government of the said Colony (or Protectorate, or Given under the hand of the undersigned, one of His Majesty's Principal Secretaries of State this day of VIII.
+NOTIFICATION OF CONCURRENCE IN ORDER OF REMOVAL OF A CRIMINAL LUNATIC COLONIAL PRISONERS' REMOVAL ACT, 1884 Whereas an Order has been made under the Colonial Prisoners' Removal Act, 1884, by one of His Majesty's Principal Secretaries of State for the removal of A.B., a criminal lunatic now in custody in the Colony (or Protectorate or) of Now I, As witness my hand this day of IX.
+WARRANT FOR REMOVAL OF CRIMINAL LUNATIC COLONIAL PRISONERS' REMOVAL ACT, 1884 To C.D. the keeper ofLunatic Asylum, and to E.F., and G.H.
 Whereas an Order has been made, under the Colonial Prisoners' Removal Act, 1884, by one of His Majesty's Principal Secretaries of State with the concurrence of the Government of the Colony (or Protectorate, or

-Now I do hereby, in pursuance of the said Act, order you the said C.D., to deliver the body of the said A.B., into the custody of the said E.F., and G.H., or one of them; and I do hereby, in further pursuance of the said Act, authorize you, the said E.F. and G.H., or either of you, to receive the said A.B., into your custody, and to convey him to the United Kingdom [or to the Colony (or Protectorate, or Given under the hand of the undersigned, one of His Majesty's Principal Secretaries of State (or the Governor of) this X. WARRANT OF RECEPTION OF A CRIMINAL LUNATIC COLONIAL PRISONERS' REMOVAL ACT, 1884 Whereas is in custody in as a criminal lunatic, having been charged with the offence of and found to be insane at the time of such offence (or to be unfit on the ground of insanity to be tried for such offence) [or having been convicted of the offence of And whereas in pursuance of the provisions of the Colonial Prisoners' Removal Act, 1884, an Order has been made by one of His Majesty's Principal Secretaries of State, with the concurrence of the Government of the Colony (or Protectorate, or And whereas the Governor of the Colony (or Protectorate, or Now I, the Right Honourable Given under the hand of the undersigned, one of His Majesty's Principal Secretaries of State (or the Governor of) this
+Now I do hereby, in pursuance of the said Act, order you the said C.D., to deliver the body of the said A.B., into the custody of the said E.F., and G.H., or one of them; and I do hereby, in further pursuance of the said Act, authorize you, the said E.F. and G.H., or either of you, to receive the said A.B., into your custody, and to convey him to the United Kingdom [or to the Colony (or Protectorate, or Given under the hand of the undersigned, one of His Majesty's Principal Secretaries of State (or the Governor of) this X. WARRANT OF RECEPTION OF A CRIMINAL LUNATIC COLONIAL PRISONERS' REMOVAL ACT, 1884 Whereas And whereas in pursuance of the provisions of the Colonial Prisoners' Removal Act, 1884, an Order has been made by one of His Majesty's Principal Secretaries of State, with the concurrence of the Government of the Colony (or Protectorate, or And whereas the Governor of the Colony (or Protectorate, or Now I, the Right Honourableone of His Majesty's Principal Secretaries of State [or the Governor of the Colony (or Protectorate, or) of Given under the hand of the undersigned, one of His Majesty's Principal Secretaries of State (or the Governor of) this